jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 These misconceptions harm those in authority the most, as they often claim biological credit for the tools they use, thereby halting the continuous technological evolution essential for all individuals and societies to adapt and thrive.
 Historical examples show that regimes with strong ideological foundations—such as the Confederate States of America, Nazi Germany, and the Soviet Union—were unsustainable in the long term, partly because they promoted genotype-based identities (like racism and sexism) or phenotype-based identities (like classism and elitism) as paths to prosperity.

 There is no inherent human genotype or phenotype superiority.
-The key to our success lies in enhancing baseline capabilities through technology.
-Even more counterintuitive is the fact that, like the squirrel and the oak tree, we depend on others to control tools that complete the technological ecosystem we rely on.
-From Ancient Rome's dominance over Celtic tribes to modern America's victory over fascism and communism, history shows that successful civilizations emulate evolution by expanding technological ecosystems with innovations like roads, sewers, libraries, eyeglasses, calculators, clinics, and smartphones.
-This list of adaptations should continually grow and diversify to occupy every niche, as evolution teaches that individual organisms prosper only within healthy ecosystems.
-As discussed earlier boomers did not facilitate evolution and as a result many are working well into retirement.
+Our success depends on enhancing capabilities through technology, and like the squirrel and oak tree, we rely on others technological empowerment to sustain the technological ecosystem we depend on.
+From Ancient Rome to modern America, successful civilizations have expanded through innovations like roads, libraries, and smartphones.
+Evolution teaches that organisms prosper within diverse, adaptable ecosystems.

 We should want to give everyone a pencil, purely out of self-interest.
 We never know who might be the next "black moth" that saves us.
 After all, once England reduced its industrial soot, the tree bark returned to its pale color, and it was the rare peppered variant moth that ensured the species' survival.